QuinnAho/Glint3D/ai/FOR_DEVELOPERS.md

 ### 3. progress.ndjson - Event Log

-The progress file is a **newline-delimited JSON** log that tracks every significant event during task execution.
-Each line is a complete JSON object.
+The `progress.ndjson` file is a simple event log that records everything that happens during a task.
+It uses **newline-delimited JSON**, which means each line is one complete JSON object.
+This makes it easy for both humans and AI to read, write, and process events in order, without needing a big or complex file format.

+We use this format because:
+- It’s easy to append new events as they happen.
+- AI can quickly read and understand the task’s history without extra parsing.
+- It keeps a clean, ordered timeline of what was done.
+- It makes resuming, auditing, and debugging tasks much simpler.

 **Format:**
 ```json